Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 ### Conceptual Goals

-When thinking for what my second app should be, I wanted to make something can be useful; something that can be used outside of just being a project to submit for school.
+When thinking about what my second app should be, I wanted to make something that can be useful; something that can be used outside of just being a project to submit for school.
 I wanted an app that had some utility.
-This is the main themes behind why I created the apps the way they are.
+This is the main theme behind why I created the apps the way they are.

 I found myself using a notes application "Obsidian", so I thought: "Maybe I should make a notes application, as well".
 I later realized that the task to create an app like this, with the current knowledge I have, was going to be impossible to do on my own.
-But this despite this, I pressed on with my plan to create a "notes" application, despite most of the app's logic being borrowed from a series of YouTube videos.
+But despite this, I pressed on with my plan to create a "notes" application, despite most of the app's logic being borrowed from a series of YouTube videos.

 ### Layout and Design

 The app's design is very simple.
 It uses a RecyclerView, which uses a GridLayoutManager which is why you can see if you have 2 notes, they are arranged side-by-side.
-This RecyclerView allows for reusing of Views when they are scrolled off the screen, hence the name "RecyclerView".
-I did not hardcode the layout of the design; instead, the RecyclerView does all the layout managing.
+This RecyclerView allows for reusing Views when they are scrolled off the screen, hence the name "RecyclerView".
+I did not hardcode the layout of the design; instead, the RecyclerView does all the layout management.

 There are a few buttons on the app: The "help" button, the "theme" button, and the "add note" button.
 These buttons are the only allowed actions a user can make other than reading the notes or editing them.
 I've put them in the bottom since this is where "action" buttons are being put primarily nowadays.
 Just like the "back", "home", "opened apps" buttons in android phones being put at the bottom, I've also decided to put the 3 buttons at the bottom.

 From what you can see in the app, the "help" and "theme" buttons are both on the left side of the screen, whereas the "add notes" button is on the right.
-This is because the "add notes" button performs a primary action, like adding a new note, whereas the other 2 buttons show a PopupView or changes the theme of the app.
+This is because the "add notes" button performs a primary action, like adding a new note, whereas the other 2 buttons show a PopupView and the other changes the theme of the app.
 Bottom line: The "add notes" button is part of the core design of the app, whereas the other 2 buttons are for improving the user experience.
 I thought it would be best to make that distinction and put the buttons separately.

 ### Technical Decisions